qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

   Nuanced view: Corporate success also depends on various factors, including market conditions, employee contributions, incentive structures, company culture, government-business relationships, competitive landscape, and the cumulative impact of past leadership decisions.

+> For every complex problem there is an answer that is clear, simple, and wrong.
+>
+> \- H. L. Mencken

 ### Binary thinking (false dichotomy)

 We tend to simplify things.
 One way of simplification is to ignore the grey-zone and complex nuance, reducing things into two simple extremes.